massoudsalem/ChocoBytes/README.md

 also the site has a branch (how to program) for children To teach programming (**using MIT tools : App inventor and scratch**) for _**children**_ and then they can enroll the beginners courses

+**To run the Project**
+ -At first you shoud excute the few lines in the file **Chocobytes_db.sql** to create the database for the project.
+  You can do this using MySQL workbench or using mysql command line

+ -Then run the file **main.py**
+  You can do this using command  python main.py do not forget to change username and password in the folowing line inside the file to yours
+       db = MySQLdb.connect(host="localhost", user="root", passwd="3328", db="chocobytes")

+ -Finally goto your browser and open the **localhost** to find the project working .

+ -Make sure you have installed the following packages
+     -MySQLdb
+	 -flask
+	 you can use the command   pip install packageName